Clear Search

 Biography

-José Pablo Leone, MD is a medical oncologist and clinical investigator in the Breast Oncology Center at Brigham and Women’s Hospital and Dana-Farber Cancer Institute.
-He serves as Director, Program for Breast Cancer in Men at Dana-Farber and Assistant Professor of Medicine, Harvard Medical School.
-He received his MD from Universidad del Salvador, Argentina in 2005.
-He completed his residency in Internal Medicine at University of Miami Jackson Memorial Hospital in 2011 and went on to complete fellowships in Hematology and Medical Oncology at University of Pittsburgh Medical Center in 2014.
-He was faculty at University of Iowa Hospitals and Clinics from 2014 through 2017.
-His research focuses on brain metastases, male breast cancer and novel therapies in the treatment of breast cancer.
+José Pablo Leone, MD is a medical oncologist and clinical investigator in the Breast Oncology Center at Dana-Farber Cancer Institute (DFCI).
+He serves as the Director of the Program for Breast Cancer in Men.
+His research focuses on brain metastases, male breast cancer and research with large databases.
+He received his MD from Universidad del Salvador, Argentina.
+He completed his residency in Internal Medicine at University of Miami Jackson Memorial Hospital and went on to complete fellowships in Hematology and Medical Oncology at University of Pittsburgh Medical Center.
+He was faculty at University of Iowa Hospitals and Clinics from 2014 to 2017.
+In 2017, he joined the staff of Brigham and Women’s Hospital and DFCI, where he is Assistant Professor of Medicine at Harvard Medical School.

 BCRF Investigator Since